infosecak/DVBE/README.md

-# BADLY CODED BROWSER EXTENSION (BCBE)
+# DAMN VULNERABLE BROWSER EXTENSION
-Badly Coded Browser Extension (BCBE) is an open-source Chrome Extension created to raise awareness among developers and security professionals regarding the security challenges posed by browser extensions.
+Damn Vulnerable Browser Extension (DVBE), previously named as Badly Coded Browser Extension (BCBE), is an open-source Chrome Extension created to raise awareness among developers and security professionals regarding the security challenges posed by browser extensions.
 It is a vulnerable notes taking extension.
-BCBE will help you to uncover the file structure of extensions, vulnerabilities that are found are in browser extensions and how can we find these vulnerabilities.
+DVBE will help you to uncover the file structure of extensions, vulnerabilities that are found are in browser extensions and how can we find these vulnerabilities.

 ![BADly coded Browser extension (1)](https://github.com/infosecak/BCBE/assets/70256749/2572832d-94a1-48c1-b03a-cba223342d30)